Core Singers

 Anmol Gupta

-Anmol Gupta, tenor (he/him), is a Wisconsin-based musician with extensive experience in opera, choral, and chamber singing.
-Before moving to the Bay Area, Anmol lived and worked in Boston upon graduating from Lawrence University and the Lawrence Conservatory of Music in Appleton, WI.
-He currently serves as the tenor section leader at St. Paul’s Episcopal in Burlingame and is excited to be joining Clerestory for this program.
-Outside of singing, Anmol is a PhD student in social psychology at Stanford, where he studies how people think about racism and racial inequality.
-Anmol lives in Palo Alto with his partner and their dog.
+Anmol Gupta, tenor (he/him), is a Bay Area-based musician with experience in opera, choral, and chamber singing.
+Originally from Wisconsin, Anmol graduated from Lawrence University and the Lawrence Conservatory of Music before living and working in Boston and ultimately settling in the Bay Area.
+He currently serves as the tenor section leader at St. Paul’s Episcopal in Burlingame and has been a member of Clerestory since 2024.
+Outside of singing, Anmol is a PhD student in social psychology at Stanford, where he studies how people explain racial inequality to themselves and others.
+Anmol lives in Mountain View with his partner and their dog.

 Chris Lewis